mattogodoy/open-rally-computer/docs/manual/manual_english.md

 Contrary to common convention, **the black wire on the Open Rally Computer is positive**.
 This is one design decision that, although not standard, allows it to be powered with electricity distribution modules such as the _F2R Rallye Power Box_ or with power cables from other brands like the _ICO_.
-Although the **Baja Pro** has a reverse polarity protection mechanism, it is It is advisable to pay special attention to the colors of the cables and connect them correctly.
+Although the **Open Rally Computer** has a reverse polarity protection mechanism, it is advisable to pay special attention to the colors of the cables and connect them correctly.

 ### Command